sixpennyfox4/simple-assembly-runner/README.md

-Hello this is a simple assembly runner for kali-linux.
+Hello this is a simple assembly runner for linux.

 How to use: